Cyrax321/H-CoAtNet-Ichthyosis-Classification/README.md

 ```
 Copyright © 2026 The Authors.
 All Rights Reserved.

 This repository, titled “Hierarchically Enhanced Hybrid Learning for Ichthyosis Classification (H-CoAtNet)”, and all associated materials — including but not limited to source code, experimental pipelines, benchmark datasets, execution logs, research documentation, and the accompanying manuscript — are provided solely for the purposes of peer review, validation, and reproducibility assessment in connection with the submitted work:

 “Hierarchical Hybrid Learning: Enhanced Classification of Ichthyosis Variants in Dermatological Images Using H-CoAtNet”
 Athul Joe Joseph Palliparambil, Anandhu P Shaji, Rajeev Rajan (Under Review, 2025)

 This repository constitutes the official research codebase for a hierarchically enhanced hybrid convolution–transformer framework designed for multi-class Ichthyosis subtype classification from dermatological imagery.
 This is NOT an open-source release.

 Restrictions

-The following actions are strictly prohibited without prior explicit written consent from the authors:
+ • The following actions are strictly prohibited without prior explicit written consent from the authors:
-Reuse of any portion of the codebase in external projects, systems, or products
+ • Reuse of any portion of the codebase in external projects, systems, or products
-Redistribution of this repository or its contents, in full or in part
+ • Redistribution of this repository or its contents, in full or in part
-Modification, adaptation, translation, or creation of derivative works
+ • Modification, adaptation, translation, or creation of derivative works
-Deployment of the framework or its components in production or clinical systems
+ • Deployment of the framework or its components in production or clinical systems
-Citation or reference to unpublished results prior to formal publication
+ • Citation or reference to unpublished results prior to formal publication
-Utilization of repository contents for training machine learning models
+ •Utilization of repository contents for training machine learning models

 Legal Notice
 Unauthorized use may constitute copyright infringement, intellectual property violation, and/or misappropriation of unpublished academic material.
 ```